-• Supporting alternatives to key routes and modes will improve the resilience of the network.
+Supporting alternatives to key routes and modes will improve the resilience of the network.
 Better and more diverse travel options can reduce localised resilience risks for communities.

-- · Improved access to social and economic opportunities - Public transport and active modes are more available and/or accessible - Increased share of travel by public transport and active modes - Reduced greenhouse gas emissions - Reduced air and noise pollution
+- · Improved access to social and economic opportunities - · Public transport and active modes that are more available and/or accessible - · Increased share of travel by public transport and active modes - · Reduced greenhouse gas emissions - · Reduced air and noise pollution

-- Optimise and maintain existing transport networks so it is accessible for all people to get to places where they live, work and play in comfort, reliably, and in reasonable time. - Support transport investments that enable, support and shape growth, make streets more inviting places for people, and enable increased housing supply in line with the Urban Growth Agenda. - Implement mode shift plans for Auckland, Tauranga, Hamilton, Wellington, Christchurch and Queenstown.
+- Optimise and maintain existing transport networks so all people can get to places where they live, work and play in comfort, reliably, and in reasonable time. - Support transport investments that enable, support and shape growth, make streets more inviting places for people, and enable increased housing supply in line with the Urban Growth Agenda. - Implement mode shift plans for Auckland, Tauranga, Hamilton, Wellington, Christchurch and Queenstown.
 Waka Kotahi will take a more proactive role in accelerating mode shift by partnering with local government and other agencies to shape urban form, make shared and active modes more attractive, and influence travel demand and transport choice.
-This includes progressing work that is already well underway on developing a public transport system in Christchurch. - Implement the New Zealand Rail Plan to enable reliable and resilient metropolitan rail networks in Auckland and Wellington, and provide a platform for future investment to enable the rail network to respond to growing patronage demands. - Support the Disability Action Plan's intentions to increase the accessibility of transport. - Continue investing in specialised services to support accessibility, such as 'Total Mobility'. - Support the Tourism Strategy by providing resilient, safe transport infrastructure that offers choice and eases the end to end journey.
+This includes progressing work that is already well underway on developing a public transport system in Christchurch - Implement priorities identified in the New Zealand Rail Plan to enable reliable and resilient metropolitan rail networks in Auckland and Wellington, and provide a platform for future investment to enable the rail network to respond to growing patronage demands. - Support the Disability Action Plan's intentions to increase the accessibility of transport. - Continue investing in specialised services to support accessibility, such as the Total Mobility Scheme - Support the Tourism Strategy by providing resilient, safe transport infrastructure that offers choice and eases the end to end journey.

 - Deliver ATAP, including fulfilling the funding commitments for investment in Auckland made by the Government. - Develop and deliver LGWM.
 In the early years of this GPS the focus will be on pre-construction work and ensuring cross-sector governance is well established.
-An in-cycle amendment to the GPS may be required to reflect progress on this programme, and to deliver Central Government's share of the investment.
+An in-cycle amendment to the GPS may be required to reflect progress on this programme, and to deliver central government's share of the investment.

-- ^{3.} ATAP and LGWM will include specific indicators to measure progress.
+63. ATAP and LGWM will include specific indicators to measure progress.
 GPS reporting will cover a subset of these indicators, so that progress can be measured over the course of the GPS.
-The full list of indicators will be provided in section 2.6 once the strategic direction of GPS 2021 is finalised. - ^{64.} Indicators will include data on: - share of travel people make by active modes and public transport - access to frequent public transport services - access to jobs and essential services - greenhouse gas emissions from land transport - people exposed to elevated levels of land transport related air and noise pollution
+The full list of indicators is provided in Section 2.6.

-Section 2.4 Strategic Priority: Improving Freight Connections
+Strategic Priority: Improving Freight Connections

-Improving Freight Connections priority: Improve freight connections to support economic development
+Improving Freight Connections priority: Improving freight connections to support economic development